 By going directly to Go To Ortho’s orthopedic specialists, patients can avoid extra appointments, as well as the typically higher costs of emergency room visits for non-life threatening injuries.
 An average visit at Go To Ortho may last approximately 30 minutes, including waiting time and X-ray, if needed.
-In comparison, the tracking website ER Wait Watcher reports 40 to 45 minutes as an average wait time at a Portland-area hospital for someone with a broken bone just to receive pain medication; waiting for treatment or to see a specialist takes much longer.
+In comparison, the tracking website ER Wait Watcher reports a wait time of 40 to 45 minutes on average at a Portland-area hospital for someone with a broken bone just to receive pain medication, waiting for treatment or to see a specialist takes much longer.

-During an appointment at Go To Ortho, you will get an immediate diagnosis of the injury, corrective treatment, and medication, if needed, by our team of specialists.
-We’ll also discuss the long-term options for recovery.
+During an appointment at Go To Ortho, our team of specialists will provide you with an immediate diagnosis of the injury, corrective treatment, and medication, if needed.
+We’ll also discuss your long-term options for recovery.
 In other clinics, you may get immediate attention, however, you would then be referred to a specialist for examination at a later date, prolonging wait times and increasing costs in physician visits.
-Not to mention, Go To Ortho’s physicians typically are the specialists that you would eventually be referred to for your injury.
-Going to Go To Ortho lets you go directly to the most qualified specialists first for better outcomes and with less hassle and cost.
+Not to mention, Go To Ortho’s physicians typically are the specialists that you would eventually be referred to for your injury anyway.
+Go To Ortho, therefore, is the go-to place to see qualified specialists from the start for better outcomes and less hassle–getting the care you need when you need it.
+It is a more cost-effective way for integrated, streamlined care.

 If this is a life-threatening emergency, or if you or the injured person is experiencing heart attack or stroke symptoms, loss of consciousness, seizure or uncontrollable bleeding, please call 911.